What are Wrinkles?

 - Plastic surgery.
 Facelifts, brow lifts, and other cosmetic surgeries help some people.
 For others, more minor procedures are enough.
 Talk it over with your doctor before you decide what, if any, procedure you want to do.

 - Ultrasound therapy.
 The FDA has approved a technique called Ultherapy which uses ultrasound in a noninvasive technique to lift and tighten skin on the face, neck, and chin.
 It can also be used on wrinkles on the chest area.

 - Injections.
-Some injections, including Botox, relax muscles that produce the "frown lines" on the forehead, fine lines around the eyes, and other wrinkles.
+Some injections, including botulinum toxin (Botox, Dysport, and Xeomin), daxibotulinumtoxinA-lanm (Daxxify) and prabotulinumtoxinA-xvfs (Jeuveau) relax muscles that produce the "frown lines" on the forehead, fine lines around the eyes, and other wrinkles.
 Improvement lasts several months and must be repeated to sustain improvement.
-Others are wrinkle fillers.
+Others are wrinkle fillers that are injected into skin folds, especially around the mouth, to improve the appearance of wrinkles.
+Injections to fill hollows of the cheeks and temples bring about a lifting of sagging skin, especially around the mouth and lateral neck areas.
+Some fillers actually stimulate collagen formation, which improves the skin tone and texture.
 You should only get injections from a doctor.

 If you're thinking about getting a cosmetic procedure done, consult experienced doctors.
 Tell them your goals and ask about risks, benefits, and costs.